C. C. Adcock (album)

 C.C.
 Adcock is the debut album by the Louisianan swamp-rock musician of the same name, released in 1994 on Island Records.
-It was recorded mainly in Lafayette, Louisiana and Los Angeles, California.
+It was recorded mainly in Lafayette, Louisiana, and Los Angeles, California.

+Critical reception

 A review of the album in Guitar Player said that it "delivers a heady brew of swamp riffs wrapped in slapback echo, slippery tremolo, and other exotic sounds".